Swedish Society of Composers

 The Swedish Society of Composers ('Föreningen Svenska Tonsättare', 'FST') is a professional organization based in Stockholm, Sweden, representing Swedish composers of contemporary classical music.
-It was founded in 1918 and today has 370 members, of which 347 are composers.
+It was founded in 1918, and today has 370 members, of which 347 are composers.
 The president is Martin Q Larsson, since 2010.

 The FST is represented in national boards and institutions within the Swedish art music field.
-It was the FST that in 1923 founded STIM, in order to collect license fees when musical works are performed in public, broadcast or transmitted, and to pay out performing royalties.
+It was in 1923 that the FST founded STIM in order to collect license fees when musical works are performed in public, broadcast, or transmitted, and to pay out performing royalties.

-The Nordic cooperation within 'Nordic Composers Council' is very active.
-Swedish Society of Composers is also internationally represented in ECSA – European Composer and Songwriter Alliance, ECF (European Composers Forum) and FFACE (Federation of Film & Audiovisual Composers of Europe).
+The Nordic cooperation within the 'Nordic Composers Council' is very active.
+The Swedish Society of Composers is also internationally represented by ECSA, the European Composer and Songwriter Alliance.